-preface: My best buddy died three years ago.
+preface: I wrote this in January 2013.
+My best buddy died in January, 2010.
 It might seem a bit childish for a middle-aged woman to write a letter to her Gram, but it felt good to do it and to then trim it down for public sharing.
 I’m not sad, just human, and so I thought I’d write her a note.
 Thanks for reading a bit of her story…

 My Dear Gram in heaven,